funkybob/gilbert/docs/content.rst

 This is the default, generic ``Content`` type for the `content/` directory.

-It holds only its name, and any data and/or content passed at its creation.
+It holds only its name, and any meta-data and/or content passed at its creation.

-It can not be rendered.
+It can not be rendered as a page.

 Page